seduerr91/eval-suite/README.md

 ## Disclaimer

-This evaluation pipeline was directed by Seb and heavily utilized AI to generate code and documentation.
+This evaluation pipeline was directed by Seb and utilized AI to generate code and documentation.